conquext/chucknorris/README.md

 `yarn run build`

-## Technologies Used
+### Technologies Used

-### React CRA
+#### React CRA

-- Great for quickly boostrapping static webpages with zero configurations
+- Great for quickly boostrapping static webpages with zero configurations.
-- Very easy to deploy

-### Vercel
+#### Vercel

-- Great for static deployment, also free
+- Great for static deployment, also free.

+#### Cypress

+- Wonderful tool for End to End & UI testing that runs in the browser.

+### Features

-### Material UI
+- Material UI for responsive page layout

-- Wonderful CSS framework, with lot of customizable template to get up and running
-- Also great for theming, makes implementing RTL relatively easy.
+- Support for RTL using jss-rtl & i18next
+- JSS using jss-rtl for dynamic theming and lazy evaluation
+- Localization using react-i18next